apigee-127/volos-connectors/volos-salesforce/README.md

 This example shows the usage of the ``avault`` module to provide a secure local storage option for credentials and endpoint configuration.

 This example assumes you have configured a vault and loaded a configuration profile with a key '*my_profile_key*'.
-See the section "Database configuration profile" below for a quick example.
+See the section "[Salesforce connection profile[(#salesforce-connection-profile)" below for a quick example.
 For a complete description of the ``avault`` module see the [Apigee Vault page on GitHub](https://github.com/apigee-127/avault).

 ```
 var salesforceConnector = require('volos-salesforce');